TheJumpCloud/support/PowerShell/JumpCloud Commands Gallery/Windows Commands/Windows - Check if BitLocker is enabled.md

 #### Name

-Check if BitLocker is enabled
+Windows - Check if BitLocker is enabled | v1.0 JCCG

 #### commandType